Perseverance pays off: 34-year-old teacher teaches an important medical lesson

 Thiele’s symptoms continued to worsen.
 She had tingling in her fingers and hands as well as pain down her arm.
 A neurologist told her she could likely have multiple sclerosis; tumors of the brain or spine; or herniated discs.
 He ordered two MRIs: one of her brain and one of her spine.
 During the spine MRI, the radiologist noticed findings around her neck.
 An on-the-spot neck MRI revealed herniated discs at three levels.
 A herniated disc — often known as a slipped disc or ruptured disc — develops when one of the cushion-like pads between the vertebrae moves out of position and presses on adjacent nerves.

-Thiele was immediately referred to Dr. Charles Stillerman, a board-certified neurosurgeon at Atlantic NeuroSurgical Specialists (ANS) and spine specialist.
-When she received a call from him the next morning, he had already read her MRI reports and told her to come in immediately.
-He explained it was urgent to get her into surgery.
-He postponed an existing procedure scheduled for the next morning and admitted her to the hospital to remove the herniated discs.
+Thiele was immediately referred to Altair Health.
+When she received a call from Altair the next morning, the spine team had already read her MRI reports and told her to come in immediately.
+They explained it was urgent to get her into surgery and postponed an existing procedure scheduled for the next morning and admitted her to the hospital to remove the herniated discs.

 “I felt immediate relief right after surgery,” Thiele said.
-“I can’t thank Dr. Stillerman enough for his care and concern.
-He truly saved my life.”
+“I can’t thank Altair Health enough for their care and concern.
+They truly saved my life.

 Thiele took the rest of the school year off to recuperate.
 After four months of physical therapy, she now has no physical limitations.
 With the experience behind her, she reflected on the challenges of the first few weeks of uncertainty.